Contrast-Security-OSS/docs/content/troubleshooting/net/StartingStoppingNetAgent.md

 <!--
 title: "Starting And Stopping The .NET Agent"
 description: "How to start and stop the .NET agent"
-tags: "starting stopping agent .Net"
+tags: "troubleshoot starting stopping agent .Net"
 -->

 The Contrast.NET Agent can be started to turn on analysis or stopped to temporarily disable analysis.
 The agent can be started or stopped by using shortcuts (**Start > Programs > Contrast.NET > Start Agent or Stop Agent**), or by right-clicking on the **Contrast Tray** and selecting the desired option as shown below: